piazzai/archluks/README.md

 sudo nmcli device wifi connect "your-wifi" password "wifi-password"
 ```

 You can now use [pacman](https://man.archlinux.org/man/pacman) to install anything else you need.
-The `custom.sh` script installs additional software based on my tastes and workflow.
-This is most likely not what you need, but it can be a helpful reference.
+The `setup.sh` script installs additional software based on my tastes and workflow.
+It is probably not what you need, but it can be a helpful reference.